nodejs/inclusivity/CONTRIBUTING.md

 ### Contact Info

 If you need to report an incident, please email us at [INSERT GROUP EMAIL HERE], or talk to any of the organizers in the case of an in-person event.
-In addition, you may contact any of the following official working group members directly:
+In addition, you may contact any of the following working group members directly:

 [INSERT INDIVIDUAL CONTACTS]